Allegation of inappropriate witness contact by R. Kelly prosecutor raises temperature as trial nears

 McDavid’s attorneys allege Krull had inappropriate communications with a central witness in the case: the victim at the center of multiple child-pornography tapes that are expected to be played for jurors at trial.
 The victim, who is now an adult, is expected to testify that she was the underage girl in the videos, and that she lied about it to investigators at the behest of Kelly and his associates.

 Krull had the woman’s number saved in her contacts under the name “Boss Baby,” and texted with her about meeting outside of work hours.
-The woman sent Krull selfies showing her pregnancy, to which Krull responded that she was “beautiful” and “glowing,” according to McDavid’s attorneys.
+And an investigator sent Krull selfies showing the woman’s pregnancy and Krull later complimented the woman on how she looked, saying that she was “beautiful” and “glowing,” according to McDavid’s attorneys.

 The behavior was “extremely familiar and oddly personal in a way that is simply not consistent with the professional standards of the U.S. Attorney’s Office,” the attorneys alleged.
 There were also meetings and phone calls between the two women that were not memorialized in reports, a lapse in procedure that McDavid alleges could amount to a constitutional violation.